saeedanabtawi/Jenin/README.md

 ## Acknowledgments

-- Inspiration, references, related projects
+- Branding inspired by Palestinian resilience and growth.
+- Thanks to the open-source STT/TTS/LLM communities and provider SDKs.
-- Contributors
+- Contributors and reviewers who improve this project over time.